Getting there can be a little confusing depending on where you are coming from.

 Tell Mim, Jib & Taew that you’re on a Mekong Kayaks’ tour and they’ll take extra good care of you.

-If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the port at Huay Xai (about 12kms away) and look for your public ferry boat.
+If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the port at Huay Xai (about 12kms away) and buy a slow boat ticket to Ban Lad Khammune.
+Then look for the number of your public ferry boat and tell the captain you want to be dropped off at Ban Lad Khammune the next day.
 Tuk-tuk cost is about 200 Bt (~US$7).

 After 2 days of getting there, you are finally on the mighty Mekong River.
 Sit back and relax and enjoy the cruise.

 Chiang Khong was famous for being the spawning ground of the Mekong Giant Catfish (Pangasianodon gigas), the world’s largest freshwater fish with some weighing in at over 300 kgs.
 It is unique to the Mekong River and travels huge distances every year to spawn off Chiang Khong, but sadly they are now critically endangered.